hongde-yu/hongde-yu.github.io/content/publication/2023-07-11-M-AccoutsOfChemicalResearch/index.md

 ---
-title: "Chemical Doping of Organic and Coordination Polymers for Thermoelectric and Spintronic Applications: A Theoretical Understanding"
+title: "16.
+Chemical Doping of Organic and Coordination Polymers for Thermoelectric and Spintronic Applications: A Theoretical Understanding"
 authors:
 - Dong Wang
 - admin